adi1988/Companies-that-Suffered-and-were-Resilient-during-Pandemic/README.md

 # Creating View for all years 2018-2021
-## This includes Headcount, Profit, Profit change, Assets, Revenue, Revenue change and Percentage Profits in one single dataset
+## Headcount, Profit, Profit change, Assets, Revenue, Revenue change, Percentage Profits -  in a single dataset

 create view vw_all as